 The Galactic Latitude of the X-ray source.

-The error in the Right Ascension of the X-ray source, in arcsecs, as provided by wavdetect.
-It does not take into account the typical Chandra boresight uncertainty of 0.6 arcsecs (90% confidence).
+The 3-sigma error in the Right Ascension of the X-ray source position, in arcseconds, as provided by wavdetect.
+It does not take into account the typical Chandra boresight uncertainty of 0.6 arcseconds (90% confidence).

-The error in the Declination of the X-ray source, in arcsecs, as provided by wavdetect.
-It does not take into account the typical Chandra boresight uncertainty of 0.6 arcsecs (90% confidence).
+The 3-sigma error in the Declination of the X-ray source position, in arcseconds, as provided by wavdetect.
+It does not take into account the typical Chandra boresight uncertainty of 0.6 arcseconds (90% confidence).

-The observation identification number of the observation in which the X-ray source was detected.
+The Chandra observation identification number of the observation in which the X-ray source was detected.

 The off-axis angle of the X-ray source from the pointing center, in arcminutes.

 The hardness ratio of the X-ray source, defined as the ratio between the count rate in the 2.5-8 keV band minus that in the 0.3-2.5 keV band to the count rate in the full 0.3-8 keV energy band (after Kim et al. 2004, ApJS, 150, 19).
-The authors derived the hardness using XSPEC version 12.6 by determining the count rates in the soft and hard bands taking the response and ancillary response file for each of the sources into account.
-This quantity is given only for sources for which more than 20 counts were detected and which did not suffer from pile-up, i.e., not for the 3 brightest sources (1, 2 and 3) or any of the sources with 19 or fewer counts.
+The hardness ratio is calculated for the detection where the off-axis angle was smallest, if the source was detected multiple times.
+This quantity is given only for sources for which more than 20 counts were detected and which did not suffer from pile-up, i.e., not for the 3 brightest Paper I sources (1, 2 and 3) or any of the sources with 19 or fewer counts.
 The extreme hardness ratio values for the sources 67, 77, and 72 are caused by the fact that the detections of the sources that were most on-axis had very low count rates.
 Given that the detection most on-axis was the one used for the calculation of the hardness ratio, the hardness ratio of these sources was done using a few counts only and as a result it carries a large uncertainty.